sbcshop/PiCoder-Software/documents/readme.md

 **Use case:**
 ```
+# import required module from library
+from picoder import BUZZER

 buz = BUZZER()   # create class instance
 buz.on() 	      # call function to turn on buzzer
 buz.off()	     # to turn off